SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 ## Task 8: Create a report

-In this task, you will create a report to visualize and present your data findings.
-You'll gather relevant data, select appropriate visualizations, and structure the report for clarity and insight.
-This process will help you effectively communicate your analysis and support data-driven decision-making.
+In this task, you'll create a report to visualize your data findings.
+You'll select relevant data, choose appropriate visuals, and organize the report to clearly present insights and support data-driven decisions.

 1. At the top of the SQL analytics endpoint page, select the **Model Layouts** tab.